-Climate-related risks are evaluated by sector, country and company and over various time horizons.
+Climate-related risks are evaluated by sector, country, and company and over various time horizons.
 Our processes for identifying and assessing climate-related risks are undertaken by the investment team, as they discuss company-specific climate risks with investment managers, and by our risk team under the leadership of the Chief Risk Officer, as we assess climate risk more holistically at the overall portfolio level.

-For the Endowment, we identify the relevant climate-related risks and their associated time horizons (i.e., when they may unfold).
-We consider transition and physical risks across countries and sectors in an effort to ascertain the parts of the Endowment portfolio that could be most at risk of the effects of climate change.
+For the Endowment, we identify the relevant climate-related risks and their associated time horizons.
+We consider transition and physical risks across countries and sectors to ascertain the parts of the Endowment portfolio that could be most at risk of effects of climate change.